 Brighton Le Sands

-Firstly, they rode through the city and along the Eastern Distributor and under the runway at Mascot (part of the Kingsford Smith Airport).
+Firstly, they rode through the city and along the Eastern Distributor.
+It is a 4.7km motorway which links the Sydney CBD with the south-east and Sydney Airport.
+They went under the runway at Mascot (part of the Kingsford Smith Airport).
 This brought them out at Brighton Le Sands.
 It is located 13 kilometres south of the Sydney CBD, on the western shore of Botany Bay.
 It has a lovely beach and some nice parks.

 Captain Cook Bridge